jumbosushi/js_practice/README.md

 # js_practice
-the code that I use to learn javascript
+Notes taken from the book + the code that I use to learn javascript

-currently working on JavaScript: The Definitive Guide 6th Edition
+10/27/15: Working on JavaScript: The Definitive Guide 6th Edition